Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 **Powers:**

 -   **Rapid Growth**: Grows quickly and without limit.
 It has trouble growing up vertical surfaces.
 It will engulf and suffocate anyone who doesn't escape its tendrils.
-Hunters being engulfed should roll **act under pressure** to escape, or another hunter might **protect** them to pull them free.
+Hunters being engulfed should roll **[[Act Under Pressure]]** to escape, or another hunter might **protect** them to pull them free.

 -   **Vines**: Vines whip out from the moss.
 They can attack (see below), or be used to drag people into the moss, engulfing them.